Joe Rajan: Philanthropist

 Rajan has been actively involved in several charities and he regularly sponsors various church events in Mumbai.
 He and his wife Rochelle host an annual Christmas brunch where prominent names of the hospitality industry, politics and fashion rubbed shoulders with people in the entertainment field.

 Achievements

-Rajan is the Founder and CEO of Harvey India Pvt Ltd., a travel and tour organization established in 2005 branch and associate offices all over India and an International office in Chicago.
+Rajan is the Founder and CEO of Harvey India Pvt Ltd., a travel and tour organization established in 2005 with branch and associate offices all over India and an International office in Chicago.
 He incorporated Harvey India Holidays Pvt.
-Ltd. in the year 2012, that has flexible packages to popular destinations like Kerala, Goa, Himachal, Rajasthan, the Southern Hill stations and more...
+Ltd. in the year 2012, which has flexible packages to popular destinations like Kerala, Goa, Himachal, Rajasthan, the Southern Hill stations and more...
 In addition, niche options include wildlife, Ayurveda and spas, soft adventure, Honeymoons, Pilgrimages and educational tours for students.
 He also incorporated Harvey India Productions in 2011, with his first directorial Debut - Luv U Soniyo.

 He was also a guest Columnist for Absolut India (travel specialist).
-Harvey India gets the award for one of the top five performers' 2013-2014 travel company from Oberoi hotels.
-India's Top producers award from OTM, highest Average rate global Market India From Marriott hotels worldwide.
+Harvey India gets the award for one of the top five performers' 2013-2014 travel company from Oberoi Hotels.
+India's Top producers' award from OTM, highest Average rate global Market India From Marriott hotels worldwide.